fResult/Just-Systems-Design/exercises/08_design-netflix/README.md

 As with any systems design interview question, the first thing that we want to do is to gather system requirements; we need to figure out what system we're building exactly.

-We're designing the core Netflix service, which allows users to stream movies and shows from the Netflix website.
+Here, we aim to build the core Netflix service, allowing users to stream movies and shows from the Netflix website.

 **Specifically, we'll want to focus on:**

-- Delivering large amounts of high-definition video content to hundreds of millions of users around the globe without too much buffering.
+- Delivering large amounts of high-definition video content to hundreds of millions of users worldwide without too much buffering.
 - Processing large amounts of user-activity data to support Netflix's recommendation engine.

 ### 2. Coming Up With A Plan

-**We'll tackle this system by dividing it into four main sections:**
+**We will break down the system into 4 main sections:**

 - Storage (Video Content, Static Content, and User Metadata)
 - General Client-Server Interaction (i.e., the life of a query)